1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 })
 ```

 Each post is a markdown file in the `_posts` folder.
-They're read in with `parsePost`and stored in `posts` array.
+They're read in with `parsePost`and saved the `posts` array.

-Instead of having to install and configure a plugin, setting up an rss feed here just requires passing the array of posts to the `rss.xml` template and writting out a file.
+Instead of having to install and configure a plugin, an rss feed just requires passing the array of posts to the `rss.xml` template and writting out a file.

 ```javascript
 var posts = fs.readdirSync(`${source}/_posts`).map(parsePost)